 Constipation

 Constipation is the infrequent passage of hard and dry stools.
-There is no set number of bowel movements a cat must take in a day, but one to two is average.
+There is no set number of bowel movements a cat must take in a day, but one to two is average (or more often in younger kittens).
 There are many causes of constipation which include dehydration, congenital defects (Manx syndrome, imperforate anus), obstruction, dietary (not enough fibre in the diet), neurological disorders, certain drugs, pelvic abnormalities, a mother cat or carer who does not stimulate the young kitten to defecate, and idiopathic (no known cause).

 Symptoms: